crwsolutions/name-caser/README.md

 ### 1. camelCase

-Camel Case is actually inspired from animal “Camel”.
+Camel Case is actually inspired from animal â€œCamelâ€.
 Where first word will be small letters and from second word, first character will be captialized like camelCase.

 > Camel Case is often used for property Naming in typescript